-The publisher shall keep a record of the name, address and birth date of each newspaper carrier Ito whom such special permit is issued; the date said newspaper carrier commenced and ceased delivering newspapers published by said publisher together with a record of the number of newspapers sold to each newspaper carrier and a general description of the area of the route served by each newspaper carrier I who is a minor.
-Such records shall be kept on file by said publisher for a period of 2 years after the newspaper carrier has ceased delivering newspapers published by said publisher.
+The publisher shall keep a record of the name, address and birth date of each newspaper carrier who is a minor.
+Such records shall be kept on file by said publisher for a period of two years after the newspaper carrier has ceased delivering newspapers published by said publisher.